ctrepowski-fintech-works/courses/PHP/PHP_for_begginers_notes.md

 $obj = new \PDO(); // without the \, php will look for PDO class inside MyNamespace
 ```

 To avoid repeatedly using this notation, we can call `use Namespace\Class` to allow direct use of `Class`.
-If nothing preceeds the `\`, the leading backslash can be removed.
+If the name does not belong to a specific namespace, the leading backslash can be removed.

 ```php
 <?php